Collective infectivity of the pandemic over time and association with vaccine coverage and economic development: Data

 \section{Data}

-All the data used in this paper are obtained from Our World in Data (\url{https://ourworldindata.org/coronavirus}).
-We select the $N=50$ countries with the greatest total reported case counts as of June 2022 and consider four time series: reproductive rate $R_0$, according to their method of estimation \cite{arroyo-marioli_tracking_2021}, confirmed case counts, reported death counts, and counts of fully vaccinated individuals.
+All the data used in this paper are obtained from Our World in Data (\url{https://ourworldindata.org}).
+We select the $N=50$ countries with the greatest total reported case counts as of June 2022 and consider {two multivariate} time series: {reproduction numbers} {$R_t$}, according to their method of estimation \citep{arroyo-marioli_tracking_2021}, and counts of fully vaccinated individuals.
 Our data spans a period of 1 April 2020 to 1 May 2022, in total $T=761$ days.
+We end our data at this point: beyond here (the northern hemisphere summer of 2022), numerous countries stop their regular collection and reporting of data, shifting in succession to weekly rather than daily case counts \cite{CDC_Covid_ending,UK_Covid_ending,Aus_Covid_ending}. {We also use countries' human development indices (HDI) and gross domestic product (GDP) drawn from the same data source.}

+{We briefly clarify and disambiguate the definition and selection of the reproductive number time series $R_t$, as several definitions exist.
+First, the \emph{basic reproduction number} $R_0$ is a fixed real number that estimates the average number of cases caused by a primary case when the population is fully susceptible.
+The \emph{effective reproduction number} $R_t$ is a time-varying quantity that tracks the average number of secondary cases infected by each primary case as an epidemic continues.
+However, there are two slightly different precise definitions of the effective reproduction number: the \emph{instantaneous reproduction number} or the \emph{case reproduction number} - ``the instantaneous reproductive number measures transmission at a specific point in time, whereas the case reproductive number measures transmission by a specific cohort of individuals'' \citep{Gostic2020}.}